What is SCA?

 There is no immediate action required to enjoy the benefits of a SCA compliant Stripe connector.
 However, if you would like to view and use the new aliases as hidden fields on your form, you will need to refresh your Stripe connector.

 Before you can access your new aliases, you’ll need to go into the Stripe Connector page on each of your forms by clicking to “Configure” the connector:

 Or by clicking the “Connectors” button on the left-side menu of your Form Builder:

 Next, save your connector to refresh the aliases.
 You do not need to make any changes in the connector first.
 This will cause the connector aliases to refresh, and will make them available in all of your various formula editors.
 It will also create the new hidden Stripe fields automatically in your form.
 These will include a new Customer ID field, Payment Method, Payment Intent, and Setup Intent.

 Finally, you can delete your old hidden Stripe fields (Customer ID, Subscription ID, Charge ID).
+This is not mandatory.

-Update Your Stripe Aliases
+Updating Your Stripe Aliases

-Stripe Subscription ID
+Stripe Subscription ID > Stripe Setup Intent ID

 - Old Alias: STRIPE_SUBSCR_NN